-Patrons injured at Las Vegas nightclubs can often bring lawsuits against the club to recover damages such as medical bills, lost wages and pain and suffering.
-Injuries for which a Las Vegas club might be liable include:
+If you were injured at a Las Vegas nightclub, you may have grounds to bring a lawsuit against the club to recover damages such as medical bills, lost wages and pain and suffering.

-To help you better understand Nevada law as to nightclub injuries, our Nevada personal injury lawyers discuss, below:
+To help you better understand Nevada law regarding nightclub injuries, our Nevada personal injury lawyers discuss:

 Also see our article about getting beaten up for not paying a bar tab in Nevada.

-- The employee was acting within the scope of his or her employment, and
+- The employee was acting within the scope of their employment, and

 - The injury was a normal risk of the employer’s business.2

-Sally misses several weeks of work and requires several months of physical therapy.
-Because spilled drinks are a normal risk of serving drinks at a nightclub, the club’s business owner / property owner can be held responsible for Sally’s injuries.
+Example: Nightclub patron Sally slips on spilled beer that the staff failed to clean up.
+Because spilled drinks are a normal risk of serving drinks at a nightclub, the club’s business/property owner can be held responsible for Sally’s injuries.

-Sometimes a club employee’s actions consist not of negligence, but of an intentional wrongful act such as:
+Sometimes a club employee’s actions are not negligent but rather intentional, such as:

 - Sexual harassment,